CodeFromAnywhere/typerepo/modules/code-types/docs/OperationClassification.md

 Typerepo is using the `OperationClassification` in many places, in order to determine certain characteristics about your code.
 It is very important to understand what it does!

 `OperationClassification` tells you to what kind of environment the operation can be exposed to.
 It tells you things about how it will be built.
 There are three categories: Full stack, frontend only, and backend only.
 The aim is to do as much as possible in the full stack realm so it can be reused anywhere.
-If that is not possible, `ui-esm` is preferred for the frontend, or `node-esm` for things that require backend.
+If that is not possible, `ui-cjs` is preferred for the frontend, or `node-cjs` for things that require backend.

 # Possible values